tarakc02/PureFun.jl/docs/index.md

 Time complexity of each operation.

-These abstractions enable higher level abstractions -- for example using a priority queue for best-first search or using a stack to enable backtracking in a maze solving algorithm.
+These abstractions enable higher level abstractions -- for example using a heap (which gives fast access to the minimum element) for best-first search, or using a stack to enable backtracking in a maze solving algorithm.

-###